LinuxAtDuke/Intro-To-Docker/README.md

 ## Lab 1: Download some images

 1. Download the "ubuntu" base image
-2. Download the "wordpress" image, and official image
+2. Download the "wordpress" image, an official image
 3. Examine your local images.
 Verify that you have the Ubuntu base image, and the WordPress image.
 4. Look at the various WordPress images.
 Are there any tags?
 If so, what are they?